Help us make a difference

 The increased cardiovascular risk of those with chronic kidney disease has been associated with disturbances in calcium, phosphate, vitamin D and parathyroid balances.
 (216)

-CHYLOUS ASCITES: (aka Lymphatic Ascites) A rare disorder involving obstruction of the drainage of the abdominal lymph glands which results in abdominal accumulation of milky white fluid.
+CHYLOUS ASCITES: (aka Lymphatic Ascites) A rare disorder involving obstruction of the drainage of the abdominal lymph glands which results in lympth (white milky fluid) leakage into the abdominal region.

 Chylous ascites needs to be considered as a potential complication of LDN owing to skeletonizing of the adjacent lymphatics of the renal artery and vein.(44,28)